Understanding the Feedstock with Valin

 However, after the complete system was designed, fabricated, and installed, the water coming out of the filtration system was showing three ppm of benzyne.
 Why?
 If the system was properly designed for water known to have 4 ppm (even accounting for up to twelve parts), why is the resulting water still showing greater than zero?
 There are two possibilities: bypass or the answer lies in the unaccounted-for extreme volatility from the feedstock.

-Deeper discovery for this plant revealed the water is not always coming from the same environment.
-It is coming from a variety of locations that have variables regarding the equipment on site, leading to different levels of benzyne than initially believed to be present.
-Without doing a true liquid analysis pre and post filtration and by ignoring the source environment, it stands to reason that the filtration system was not in fact sized for the correct volatility extreme and would not do an adequate job.
+Deeper discovery of this plant revealed that water is not always coming from the same environment.
+It is coming from a variety of locations that have variables regarding the equipment on-site, leading to different levels of benzyne than initially believed to be present.
+Without doing a true liquid analysis pre- and post-filtration and by ignoring the source environment, it stands to reason that the filtration system was not in fact sized for the correct volatility extreme and would not do an adequate job.
 Sample size contributing to discovery is critical in ensuring proper system sizing.